President, SBCC Board

 Treasurer, SBCC Board

 Spring has worked in the banking industry for over half of her life in different roles.
-She is now a recipient of the Five Star Mortgage Professional Award five years in a row, 2013, 2014, 2015, 2016 and 2017.
+She has been a recipient of the Five Star Mortgage Professional Award five years in a row, 2013, 2014, 2015, 2016 and 2017.
 She was featured in the 2017 March issue of Connecticut Magazine.
 Spring implemented the “Teach the Children to Save Day” initiative at Salisbury Bank.
 Outside of work she enjoys spending time with her family and friends, vacationing, and golfing.

 Clerk, SBCC Board